go-gost/docs/en/docs/tutorials/tuntap.md

 TAP is based on [songgao/water](https://github.com/songgao/water).

 !!! note "Windows"
     You need to install the tap driver [OpenVPN/tap-windows6](https://github.com/OpenVPN/tap-windows6) or [OpenVPN client](https://github.com/OpenVPN/openvpn) for Windows.
+You can download the installer directly from [here](https://build.openvpn.net/downloads/releases/).

 !!! note "Limitation"